kaanersoy/keddit/README.md

-# Reddit clone made with Vue 2
+# Keddit(Reddit Clone) made with Vue 2

+A reddit clone allows you to see top posts of day and search subreddits from reddit.
+Made with Vue 2.

 > just a reddit clone 🐶